monero-project/monero/contrib/depends/README.md

     download-win: run 'make download-win' to fetch all sources needed for win builds
     download-linux: run 'make download-linux' to fetch all sources needed for linux builds

+#Darwin (macos) builds:

+To build with the x86_64-apple-darwin11 you require the mac os developer tools in MacOSX10.11.sdk.
+Download it from apple, or search for it on github.
+Create a new directoty called SDKs in this directory and place the entire MacOSX10.11.sdk folder in it.
+The depends build will then pick it up automatically (without requiring SDK_PATH).

 ### Other documentation

 - [description.md](description.md): General description of the depends system